hslmith/vpc-ta-lab-202208/README.md

 5. Now that your pool is created, click the new Attach Server Link
 6. Under the VPC Devices Tab, click the subnets that correspond to your VPC
-7. Add your two instnaces to the Back-end Pool by ticking the checkboxes and clicking "Configure port"
+7. Add your two instances to the Back-end Pool by ticking the check boxes and clicking "Configure port"
-8. Use port 80 for both instnances and click attach.
+8. Use port 80 for both instances and click attach.
 This will take you back to the ALB form
 9. Create Front End Listener

 	>Click Black "Create Listener +" Button and configre the following<br>